webis-de/ecir25-child-safe-search/README.md

 # ECIR25 (Under Review): How Child-Friendly is Web Search?
 An Evaluation of Relevance vs. Harm

-This repository contains the code and the data for our evaluation for child-friendly search.
+This repository contains the code and the data for our evaluation of web search child-friendliness.
 We compare three general and three child-oriented web search engines based on a new non-English evaluation corpus of 50 queries spanning personal, political, educational, and entertainment information needs of children.
 For each query, we annotate the search engines’ top-10 results with respect to relevance and potential harm: a child-friendly result should be relevant but harmless.

 ## English  Version of our Dataset